fossology/fossology/README.md

 you'd like to talk to other FOSSology users and developers.
 See [Contact Us](http://www.fossology.org/projects/fossology/wiki/Contact_Us)

+## Contributing

+We really like contributions in several forms, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License
 FOSSology is licensed under [GPL-2.0](https://tldrlegal.com/license/gnu-general-public-license-v2)